Buxa Tiger Reserve

 This is the beginning of the festival season and start of the high season for tourism.
 Weather is mostly pleasant with clear sky and good visibility.
 Evening weather begins to get little cold.
 Day temperature varies between 23˚-26˚c.
 Rain stops by the first week of October.

 Humro Home Buxa is the first Humro Home Project.
-It was started in 2011 and has now become one of the most popular homestay in Dooars region.
+It was started in 2011 and has now become one of the most popular homestays in Dooars region.
 Mr. Lal Singh Bhujel, a forest villager of Buxa is your host here.
 It is located strategically at Rajabhatkhawa forest village and has the unique advantage of being just 100 meters from the forest.
 Yet Rajabhatkhawa market is just 10 minutes walk away.

 The Homestay is located at Rajabhatkhawa inside Buxa forest, about 12 kms from Alipurduar Junction railway station and about a km from Rajabhatkhawa rail station.
 Humro Home Buxa offers five rooms all with attached toilets and running hot and cold water.
 The rooms are in an wooden Bungalow that is constructed in traditional Dooars style.
 There is an additional dormitory in the adjacent Kitchen / Dinning area.